Miami Hurricanes football: Randy Shannon era (2007–2010)

 Miami finished the 2009 regular season with back-to-back wins over Duke and in-state opponent South Florida.
 Miami's final record was 9–3, finishing in 3rd place for the ACC Coastal Division behind Georgia Tech and Virginia Tech.
 The announcement of the 2009 bowl selections stirred some controversy.
 Instead of choosing the 3rd best team in the ACC (Miami), Gator Bowl officials chose Florida State to represent the ACC against West Virginia instead of the Hurricanes because of the retirement of legendary FSU coach Bobby Bowden, who served as West Virginia's head coach from 1970 to 1975.

 The Hurricanes were relegated to the 2009 Champs Sports Bowl in Orlando, Florida, to play against the 9–3 Wisconsin Badgers.
 Though the Hurricanes were heavy favorites coming into the contest, the Badgers beat up on the Hurricanes consistently throughout the game.
 The Hurricanes started off fast with a big return to open the game by Sam Shields, but the Canes just could not maintain any offense throughout the game and had no answer for the power offense of Wisconsin.
 Going into halftime, the Hurricanes trailed 17–7 and Graig Cooper blew out his knee on the poor turf just before halftime on a kick off return.
 Though Miami scored a late touchdown and recovered the onside kick, they fell to Wisconsin 20–14 and finished the season at 9–4.

 After the 2009 season, Shannon signed the No. 13 recruiting class in the nation according to ESPN.
 Shannon addressed many depth issues including offensive line, line backers and running backs, however the media claimed that the staff missed out on several of the more highly touted recruits on signing day, including a couple of "5 star" players.
 Coaching changes were made before and after signing day, including the departure of defensive line coach/recruiting coordinator Clint Hurtt to the Louisville and the loss of running backs coach Tommie Robinson to the Arizona Cardinals.
 Shannon replaced them with former Hurricane and Kentucky defensive line coach Rick Petri and running back coach Mike Cassano from Florida International University.
 Subsequently, Shannon named wide-receiver coach Aubrey Hill as the recruiting coordinator for the program.

-In May 2010, the university raised Shannon's pay and extended hiss contract as head coach through 2014.
+In May 2010, the university raised Shannon's pay and extended his contract as head coach through 2014.

-The Hurricanes finished the 2010 season with a 7–6 record, which included losses to rivals Florida State and Virginia Tech ands their first ever loss to in-state opponent South Florida in the last game of the season.
+The Hurricanes finished the 2010 season with a 7–6 record, which included losses to rivals Florida State and Virginia Tech and their first ever loss to in-state opponent South Florida in the last game of the season.